ngalaiko/galaiko.rocks/src/lib/posts/blog/hello-indieweb.md

 webmentions from it.

-Once webmentions are extracted, it's trivial to implement [the discovery](https://www.w3.org/TR/webmention/#sender-discovers-receiver-webmention-endpoint) and make [script](https://github.com/ngalaiko/galaiko.rocks/blob/master/scripts/webmentions/send.ts) ping the endpoints.
+Once webmentions are extracted, it's trivial to implement [the discovery](https://www.w3.org/TR/webmention/#sender-discovers-receiver-webmention-endpoint) and make [script](https://github.com/ngalaiko/galaiko.rocks/blob/12021e08b9310aaae9b3d8aa3a179cc9e3549473/scripts/webmentions/send.ts) ping the endpoints.

 ## Test

 The footer of this article contains a list of received webmentions, and I've already sent one!

+## Update

+Support for webmentions was successfully removed, since I do not use it :)

 [webmentions]: https://indieweb.org/Webmention
 [indieweb]: https://indieweb.org